johnwang412/practice-code/misc-code/kv-store/README.md

 # Work progress

+2025-05-16:
+    - Working on writing a replicated version of the kv store
+    - Got Consul to load up in docker-compose and got the kv store registered
+    - TODO:
+        - Put Consul cluster behind nginx
+        - Get a synchronous version of replication running - test this
+        - Write logic to register kv store instances as either leader or replica
+        - Figure out how to kill kv store worker instances (probably docker-compose restart cmd)

 2025-05-13:
     - Updated app.py and used locust to do some load testing.
 Getting ~3K RPS for single process / thread in-memory KV store.